 12pm: Lunch not in silence, with open conversation, into the afternoon work period or break time.
 Silence maintained outside the eating area, and resumed fully after lunch clean-up is done.

 2: Afternoon open practice, during which practitioners will be supported to craft a personal practice that uses the tools of yoga, meditation, movement, stillness, and rest.
-During the afternoons and some breaks, practitioners will have sessions based in OI, with the aim to process the states that are arising in the nervous system and deepen in energetic inquiry.

 5:30: Dinner, into break time